-I.2.3.3 Conceptualise the EGM
+1.2.3.3 Conceptualise the EGM

 Conceptualisation is the process whereby all the available information is considered and an understanding is developed of what the ground conditions at the site are likely to be and how they developed over time.
 This should take place initially after the desk study but then should be carried out periodically as additional information is acquired.
 Conceptualisation allows an assessment of what conditions and what variations may be present and the geological and geomorphological processes that have produced them and that could be of engineering significance to the project.
+It is sometimes useful to develop a temporal conceptual model to illustrate how ground conditions may have evolved over both recent and geological time.